 Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device.
-The DIR-645L Wireless N300 Gigabit Cloud Router with SmartBeam Technology is a cloud-enabled broadband router that can be configured to send an email to keep you informed anywhere, anytime when new devices connect to your network or unwanted access is detected.
-Monitor websites that are being visited in realtime with recent browser history displayed on the mydlinkTM Lite app, which is great for parents.
+The cloud-enabled router can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
+Monitor in realtime websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.
 The D-Link Cloud Service can detect and block unwelcomed guests who try to get into your wireless network and suspicious activities will be displayed right on your mydlinkTM Lite app or browser.

-The D-Link Wireless N300 Gigabit Cloud Router with SmartBeam Technology (DIR-645L) comes equipped with four Gigabit Ethernet ports to provide speeds up to 10x faster than standard 10/100 ports.
+The D-Link Cloud Gigabit Router N600 with SmartBeam[TM] Technology (DIR-845L) comes equipped with 4 Gigabit ports to provide speeds up to 10x faster than standard 10/100 ports.
 It also uses 802.11n technology with multiple intelligent antennas to maximize the speed and range of your wireless signal to significantly outperform 802.11g devices.

 D-Link has created SharePort[TM] technology to bring more flexibility to your network.
 With SharePort[TM] technology, you can connect a USB printer and share it throughout your network.
-You can also share a USB storage device, providing network storage for everyone to use.
+You can also share a USB storage device, providing network storage for everyone to share.

-With other routers, all wired and wireless traffic, including VoIP, video streaming, online gaming, and Web browsing are mixed together into a single data stream.
-By handling data this way, data is not optimized properly and performance may suffer.
-With the D-Link Intelligent Quality of Service (QoS) Technology, both wired and wireless traffic types are analyzed and separated into multiple data streams.
+With some routers, all wired and wireless traffic, including VoIP, Video Streaming, Online Gaming, and Web browsing are mixed together into a single data stream.
+By handling data this way, applications like video streaming could pause or delay.
+With the D-Link Intelligent QoS Technology, wired and wireless traffic are analyzed and separated into multiple data streams.

-The DIR-645L supports the latest wireless security features to help prevent unauthorized access, be it from the Internet or local network intruders.
-Support for WPA $^{\text{TM}}$ and WPA2 $^{\text{TM}}$ standards ensure that you will be able to use the best possible encryption regardless of your devices.
-In addition, this router utilizes Dual-Active Firewalls (SPI and NAT) to prevent potential attacks from across the Internet, and is the ideal centerpiece for your wireless network in the home or office.
+The DIR-845L supports the latest wireless security features to help prevent unauthorized access, be it from over a wireless network or the Internet.
+Support for WPA $^{\text{m}}$ and WPA2 $^{\text{m}}$ standards ensure that you will be able to use the best possible encryption regardless of your client devices.
+In addition, this router utilizes Dual Active Firewalls (SPI and NAT) to prevent potential attacks from across the Internet for the ideal centerpiece for your wireless network in the home or office.